garfix/nli-go/doc/manual/application-user/use.md

 * Success: has the sentence been processed completely?
 * ErrorLines: in case of an error, tells you what went wrong
-* Productions: debug lines to help you debug
+* Productions: progress information to help you debug
 * Answer: the actual answer to wanted

 If the system responds with a clarification question, it does this with a number of options the user can choose from